door to the Adaptive Technology Centre in Stauffer Library

 The Adaptive Technology Lab offers a limited number of lockers for student use.
 Access to these lockers is managed by the Adaptive Technologist.
 Students interested in using the lab's lockers should speak to the Adaptive Technologist at the beginning of each semester.

-The Adaptive Technology Lab has a lounge/sensory area with three comfy chairs and a small table.
+The Adaptive Technology Lab has a lounge area with three comfy chairs and a small table.
+This area includes sensory toys and colouring pages.

 Study Rooms